-- A. Each Type C and D school bus shall have an interior adjustable transparent sun visor with a finished edge and dimensions not less than ~~minimum measurements of~~ 6 inches by 30 inches.
-It shall be installed in a position convenient for use by the driver, ~~anchored on both ends, and shall be tinted transparent plastic or~~ plexiglass.

-- B. On all Type A buses, the sun shield shall be manufacturer's standard.
+- A. Each Type C and D school bus shall have an interior adjustable transparent sun visor with a finished edge and dimensions not less than 6 inches by 30 inches.
+It shall be installed in a position convenient for use by the driver. - B. On all Type A buses, the sun shield shall be manufacturer's standard.